 That’s it!
 Pretty easy, right?
-We wanted to make it as easy as possible to get the info you need so you can continue your content creation journey.
-But if you’d like, we have some extra info you may find helpful in the following section, including some programs used by YouTubers to create these thumbnails.
+I wanted to make it as easy as possible to get the info you need so you can continue your content creation journey.
+But if you’d like, I have some extra info you may find helpful in the following section, including some programs used by YouTubers to create these thumbnails.

 Some pre-design recommendations